Searching for

 An Ontological Study of Structures and Their Materiality

-Luis Berg will explore the relationships among material, people, and nature through case studies of select structures to understand their connection to three core concepts: community impact, environmental sustainability, and engineering innovation.
-The aim is to motivate material use that, respecting culture and generating knowledge, builds for a better and more efficient tomorrow.
+In his fellowship, Luis Berg explored the relationship between material, people, and nature through case studies of select structures to understand their connection to three core concepts: community impact, environmental sustainability, and engineering innovation.
+The aim was to motivate material use that, respecting culture and generating knowledge, could build for a better and more efficient tomorrow.

 Luis Berg